Israel in the Eurovision Song Contest 2009: Voting

 The voting system for 2009 involved each country awarding points from 1-8, 10 and 12, with the points in the final being decided by a combination of 50% national jury and 50% televoting.
-Each nation's jury consisted of five music industry professionals who are citizens of the country they represent.
+Each participating broadcaster assembled a jury panel of five music industry professionals who were citizens of the country they represented.
 This jury judged each entry based on: vocal capacity; the stage performance; the song's composition and originality; and the overall impression by the act.
 In addition, no member of a national jury was permitted to be related in any way to any of the competing acts in such a way that they cannot vote impartially and independently.

 Following the release of the full split voting by the EBU after the conclusion of the competition, it was revealed that Israel had placed twenty-fifth (last) with the public televote and ninth with the jury vote in the final.
 In the public vote, Israel scored 15 points, while with the jury vote, Israel scored 107 points.